HackBulgaria/Programming101-CSharp/week02/02 - Methods-Part Two/README.md

 1) Calculate the angle if you consider that the hour hand points to exact hour (when the time is 4:34 then the hour hand points exactly to 4 o'clock)

-2) Calculate the angle if the hour hand points doesn't point exactly to the number (when the time is 4:30 then the hour hand points exactly in the middle between 4 and 5 o'clock)
+2) Calculate the angle if the hour hand points doesn't point exactly to the number (when the time is 4:30 then the hour hand points to the middle between 4 and 5 o'clock)

 Example : the angle is 90 degrees at 3:00, 15:00, 9:00 and 21:00